jainik12345/Weather-App/README.md

 # React Weather-App

-This is a web app developed as a final project for SheCodes React using React.js.
+This is a Web App Developed as a project using ReactJs.
 It allows users to search for the weather conditions of any city in the world and provides current weather information.

-The App fetches weather data using the SheCodes Weather API.

 ## Live Demo
-- Click [here](https://generate-portfolio.netlify.app/) to view the live demo.
+- Click [here](LINK) to view the live demo.

 <br/>

 ## Features
 - Users can search for weather conditions of any city in the world.
+- Track the atmospheric conditions of any country or city.
+- Automatically track the weather of any saved location.
+- Free and open-source.
 - The app displays the current weather conditions, including temperature and weather description.
-- The app utilizes the SheCodes Weather API to fetch weather data.

 <br/>